User’s Guide to CGNS#

 + CellCenter,index_flow,ier)

 Also, now the density (r) and pressure (p) variables must be dimensioned correctly for this particular case: for a tri-dimensional array, (20,16,N), where N ≥ 8 (i.e., one less in each index dimension than the grid itself).
-Again, the API, knowing that the flow solution type is CellCenter, automatically writes out the correct index range, corresponding with the zone’s grid index range minus 1 in each index direction.
+Again, knowing that the flow solution type is CellCenter, the API automatically writes out the correct index range, corresponding with the zone’s grid index range minus 1 in each index direction.

 cell center solution tree layout

-layout of cgns file (under flowsolution_t node) for simple cartesian structured grid with flow solution at cell centers.
+layout of cgns file (under flowsolution_t node) for simple cartesian structured grid with flow solution at cell centers.#

 The FORTRAN code segment to read in the solution at cell centers is the same as that given above for vertices, except that the section that defines irmax is replaced by: